ERIAC Executive Director Timea Junghaus and Deputy Director Dr. Anna Mirga-Kruszelnicka visited

 After a curatorial visit of the exhibition, possibilities for future collaboration were discussed, including exhibiting Roma artists in the museum.

 Tommy Ungerer (*1931) is a French artist, writer, and illustrator.
 Born in Strasbourg, Ungerer moved to New York in the 1950s.
 Inspired by the work of Saul Steinberg (1914-1999) for the New Yorker, Ungerer started creating children’s books with Harper & Row, most famously The Three Robbers (1961).
 Ungerer created around 80 books for children in 12 years, before turning to adult and political themes in the 1970s.

 Tomi Ungerer “affiche: the colourful New York Times” (1960) (C) Musée Tomi Ungerer/Centre international de l’illustration.

 Tomi Ungerer “sans titre” (1970) (C) Musée Tomi Ungerer/Centre international de l’illustration.

-A consistent theme in Tomi Ungerer’s work has always been his unwavering support for the European project and as a self-declared “Alsatien and European” he has always advocated European values of tolerance and diversity.
-His home region of Alsace bordering Germany, Ungerer experienced World War II occupation and nazification but also later the beginnings of Franco-German reconciliation.
-In 2003 Tomi Ungerer, who lives in Ireland and Strasbourg, was named Ambassador for Childhood and Education by the Council of Europe.
-The Musée Tomi Ungerer/Centre international de l’illustration was dedicated to the artist by his hometown in 2007 and is located in the Villa Greiner at proximity of the Janus Fountain designed by Ungerer himself.
+A consistent theme in Tomi Ungerer’s work has always been his unwavering support for the European project and as a self-declared “Alsatian and European,” he has always advocated European values of tolerance and diversity.
+As his home region of Alsace borders Germany, Ungerer experienced occupation during World War II, but later saw the beginnings of Franco-German reconciliation.
+In 2003, he was named Ambassador for Childhood and Education by the Council of Europe.
+The Musée Tomi Ungerer/Centre international de l’illustration was dedicated to the artist by his hometown in 2007 and is located in the Villa Greiner in the proximity of the Janus Fountain designed by Ungerer himself.